WLMI: History

+WCER-FM and WMMQ

-What is now WLMI began life as WCER-FM in Charlotte, Michigan, in 1963.
-The station was co-owned with WCER (1390 AM, now Christian-formatted WLCM).
-On July 1, 1979, WCER-FM changed its calls to WMMQ, and on September 1 of that year, WMMQ separated programming from its AM sister and aired an adult contemporary/sports format as Q92.
+What is now WLMI began as WCER-FM at 92.7 FM in Charlotte, Michigan.
+It signed on the air in November, 1965.
+The station was co-owned with WCER (1390 AM, now Christian-formatted WLCM in Holt).
+On July 1, 1979, WCER-FM changed its call sign to WMMQ.
+On September 1 of that year, WMMQ separated programming from its AM sister and aired an adult contemporary and sports radio format as Q92.

-By the mid-1980s, WMMQ was struggling in the ratings and losing to its Lansing-based A/C competitors, and the station's owners quietly prepared a format change.
-On April 15, 1985, WMMQ changed to a then brand-new format called Classic rock, making it one of the first FM stations in the United States with such a format.
-The station was consulted by Fred Jacobs, revered as the "father" of the Classic Rock format, and quickly became one of the most popular stations in mid-Michigan, and Jacobs' first Classic Rock success story.
+By the mid-1980s, WMMQ was struggling in the ratings and losing to its Lansing-based A/C competitors.
+The station's owners quietly prepared a format change.
+On April 15, 1985, WMMQ changed to a then brand-new sound called classic rock, making it one of the first FM stations in the United States with such a format.
+The station was consulted by Fred Jacobs, considered the "Father of Classic Rock."
+WMMQ played popular songs from the top rock albums of the 1960s and 70s but nothing current or recent.
+It quickly became one of the most popular stations in mid-Michigan, and Jacobs' first Classic Rock success story.